 We rely on our tires to provide stability for our vehicles in all kinds of weather.
 Tires must bear the entire weight of a vehicle, and the safety of the vehicle’s passengers depends on tire quality.
-Unfortunately, tire defects are a common cause of Delaware vehicle accidents.
+Unfortunately, tire defects are a common cause of Delaware car wrecks.
 When a tire fails, the consequences can be disastrous.
 Steering the vehicle can become almost impossible, and the car may even roll over.
 Tire manufacturers are obligated to ensure that the tires they produce are safe for the road, but they sometimes fail to do so.
 If defective tires have been the cause of a car wreck you were involved in, contact the experienced Wilmington, DE Car Crash Attorneys today.

 Causes of Tire Defects